Stratio/crossdata/doc/src/site/sphinx/11_crossdata_faqs.rst

 - **I thought Spark already took care of that, why should I use Crossdata?**
-    Yes, Spark is already able to access any, supported by either its connectors or externally developed ones, database.
+    Yes, Spark is already able to access any, supported by either its connectors or externally developed ones, datastore.
 The main value behind Crossdata is the O-word: **Optimization**.

-    As many other solutions, Spark is able to use multiple databases.
+    As many other solutions, Spark is able to use multiple datastores.
 However it generally won't make use of these sources optimized filtering, selection, joining or aggregation mechanisms.
-It will try to do its best for mainstream databases (such as Cassandra) by **pushing down** some filters.
+It will try to do its best for mainstream datastores (such as Cassandra) by **pushing down** some filters.
 However, more complex cases as joining within the same data source, aggregating, etc will be performed by Spark after having loaded, and unnecessary transmitted data between Spark workers, huge data sets as RDDs.
-Add that to the fact that Spark won't be able execute UDFs or built-in defined functions within concrete data bases.
+Add that to the fact that Spark won't be able execute UDFs or built-in defined functions within concrete datastores.

     Crossdata tries to:
-        - Execute operation as fully native queries to a database whenever is possible.
+        - Execute operation as fully native queries to a datastore whenever is possible.
         - Otherwise, push-down as many parts of the operation as possible.
 That is, generate optimized native queries to fulfill as many parts of the operation as possible.

-- **Which data bases can Crossdata make use of?**
+- **Which datastores can Crossdata make use of?**
     Crossdata is a library expanding Spark functionality.
 Therefore, any data source supported by Spark is also supported by Crossdata.
-Nevertheless, the optimizations set and advantages provided by Crossdata are to be noted when accessing to *MongoDB* and *Cassandra* data bases.
+Nevertheless, the optimizations set and advantages provided by Crossdata are to be noted when accessing to *MongoDB* and *Cassandra* datastores.

 - **How bad is the resource overload when using Crossdata compared to access to DBs through Spark data sources?**
     There is not overload.
 On the contrary, Crossdata just adds optimizations whenever possible falling back to